tristanblt/Coreflat/README.md

 # CoreFlat

 Once launched, you can play the corewar, create and edit champions and visualise a champion.
+You can change the volume of the music in the settings.

 # Playing the game